 Or, focus on applying for positions that will address a missing link on your resume.
 For instance, maybe you are interested in a career that requires international experience but can’t afford to study abroad.
 Volunteering with one of the local organizations that assists people who have moved to Columbus from other countries would be a great resume building strategy.

-You can meet with a Career Prep Advisor in Arts and Sciences Career Services to obtain assistance with finding a volunteer position, evaluating how an opportunity you’ve discovered might support your career goals and preparing your application materials.
+You can meet with a Career Prep Advisor in Arts and Sciences Center for Career and Professional Success to obtain assistance with finding a volunteer position, evaluating how an opportunity you’ve discovered might support your career goals and preparing your application materials.